odoo/documentation/content/developer/tutorials/discover_js_framework/02_web_framework.rst

 ===============

 Most screens in the Odoo web client uses a common layout: a control panel on top, with some buttons, and a main content zone just below.
-This is done using a `Layout component
+This is done using the `Layout component
 <{GITHUB_PATH}/addons/web/static/src/search/layout.js>`_, available in `@web/search/layout`.

 .. exercise::

    Update the `AwesomeDashboard` component located in :file:`awesome_tshirt/static/src/` to use the `Layout` component.
-You can use :code:`{ "top-right": false, "bottom-right": false }` for the `display` props of the `Layout` component.
+You can use :code:`{controlPanel: { "top-right": false, "bottom-right": false } }` for the `display` props of the `Layout` component.

+   Open http://localhost:8069/web, then open the :guilabel:`Awesome T-Shirts` app, and see the result.

 .. image:: 02_web_framework/new_layout.png
    :align: center